 6.18.1 Applicability to language

-This vulnerability exists in Ada as described in ISO/IEC TR 24772-1:2019 subclause 6.18, with the exception that in Ada if a variable is read by a different thread (task) than the thread that wrote a value to the variable it is not a dead store.
+The vulnerability exists in Ada as described in ISO/IEC 24772-1:2019 subclause 6.18, with the exception that in Ada if a variable is read by a different thread (task) than the thread that wrote a value to the variable it is not a dead store.
 Simply marking a variable as being Volatile is usually considered to be too error-prone for inter-thread (task) communication by the Ada community, and Ada has numerous facilities for safer inter thread communication.

 Ada compilers do exist that detect and generate compiler warnings for dead stores.

-The error in ISO/IEC TR 24772-1:2019 subclause 6.18.3 that the planned reader misspells the name of the store is possible but highly unlikely in Ada since the language specifies that all objects shall be declared and typed, and the existence of two objects with almost identical names and compatible types (for assignment) in the same scope would be readily detectable.
+The error in ISO/IEC 24772-1:2019 subclause 6.18.3 that the planned reader misspells the name of the store is possible but highly unlikely in Ada since the language specifies that all objects shall be declared and typed, and the existence of two objects with almost identical names and compatible types (for assignment) in the same scope would be readily detectable.

 6.18.2 Guidance to Language Users

-Follow the mitigation mechanisms of subclause 6.18.5 of ISO/IEC TR 24772-1:2019.
+Follow the mitigation mechanisms of subclause 6.18.5 of ISO/IEC 24772-1:2019.

 Use Ada compilers that detect and generate compiler warnings for dead stores.